jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 >
 > think about it: the city *could* be present-day snezhnaya, before the tsaritsa became the archon there. this whole story does sound a lot like someone fighting in the archon war and becoming powerful enough to become one of the Seven. and i always kinda thought the boar princess was about the tsaritsa anyway.
 >
-> this theory does get pretty murky tho — if *this* story is about the tsaritsa, then i don't think [[the feline firm]] can *also* be about the tsaritsa. unless this story is about the *first* cryo archon, and the feline firm is about the *current* cryo archon. (okay yeah i kinda buy that, actually)
+> this theory does get pretty murky tho — if *this* story is about the tsaritsa, then i don't think [[The Feline Firm]] can *also* be about the tsaritsa. unless this story is about the *first* cryo archon, and the feline firm is about the *current* cryo archon. (okay yeah i kinda buy that, actually)

 Finally, I hope everyone remembers that crystal ball, because the little witch's goals had become foggy at this stage, so she decided to take it out and have a look at it.